History of Canada (1982–present): École Polytechnique massacre

 On December 6, 1989, Marc Lépine entered the École Polytechnique in Montreal.
 He went into an engineering class, separated the men from the women, forced out the men at gunpoint, began to scream about how he hated feminists, and then opened fire on the women.
 Lépine continued his rampage in other parts of the building, opening fire on other women he encountered.
 He killed 14 women (13 students and one employee of the university) and injured thirteen others before committing suicide.

 The massacre profoundly shocked Canadians.
 The Quebec government and the Montreal city government declared three days of mourning.

 Initial news reports did not note that all 14 victims were women.
 When Lépine's motive became clear, the event served as a massive spur for the Canadian feminist movement and for action against violence against women.
 In 1991 Parliament officially designated December 6 as the National Day of Remembrance and Action on Violence Against Women.

 Oka Crisis

-The Oka Crisis was a land dispute between the Mohawk nation and the town of Oka, Quebec, which began on July 11, 1990, and lasted until September 26, 1990.
-It resulted in three deaths, and would be the first of a number of violent conflicts between Indigenous people and the Canadian Government in the late 20th century.
+The Oka Crisis was a land dispute between the Mohawk nation and the town of Oka, Quebec, which began on July 11, 1990, and lasted until September 26.
+It resulted in three deaths, and was the first of a number of violent conflicts between Indigenous people and the Canadian Government in the late 20th century.